7 Telltale Signs of Facebook Addiction

 Overcoming Facebook Addiction

-Tips like first admitting you have a problem, setting aside a fixed time to check your Facebook, turning off notifications, etc are all legitimate.
-However, it might be more effective if we deal with the root of the addiction problem by finding out why you are depending on Facebook so much.
+Tips like first admitting you have a problem, setting aside a fixed time to check your Facebook, turning off notifications, etc. are all legitimate.
+However, it might be more effective if we deal with the root of the addiction problem by finding out why you depend on Facebook so much.